The Big Reset: Guidance for nonprofits

 As organizations assess and respond to the obvious financial hits and changes in the demand for service, every organization will have to face two new questions.

 Second, how are you responding to the call for racial equity?
-The COVID-19 crisis has revealed the fundamental inequities that we have created over centuries.
+The COVID-19 health pandemic has revealed the fundamental inequities that we have created over centuries.
 “A CEO Blueprint for Racial Equity” presents a thoughtful roadmap, and “5 Powerful Ways to Take REAL Action on DEI (Diversity, Equity & Inclusion)” gives specific actions to help you drive progress.

 You may also want to engage in scenario planning to augment your core planning processes and provide ways to think about plans for contingencies that may arise over the next 12-18 months.
-I’d start with Monitor Institute’s “COVID-19 scenario planning for nonprofit and philanthropic organizations” and The Bridgespan Group’s “Making Sense of Uncertainty: Nonprofit Scenario Planning in the COVID-19 Pandemic,”
+I’d start with Monitor Institute’s “COVID-19 scenario planning for nonprofit and philanthropic organizations” and The Bridgespan Group’s “Making Sense of Uncertainty: Nonprofit Scenario Planning in the COVID-19 Health Pandemic,”

 8. Advocate for your organization and the people you serve.